deepikavarala/coffee-machine/README.md

 # coffee-machine
-Implenting a Coffee Machine in Java
+Implementing a Coffee Machine in Java

 //uploaded from stage 3